 On the 11th hour, of the 11th day, of the 11th month in 1918, an armistice was declared between the Allied nations and Germany in the First World War.
 Later this came to be known in the United States as Veterans Day.
-With 11th Hour Service’s Founders and Partners coming from the Military, it was important for the lineage of Veterans Day to be conveyed in our name.
+With 11th Hour Service’s Founders and Partners coming from the Military, it was important for the lineage and message of Veterans Day to be conveyed in our name.

 What has also conveyed is how our Firm approaches the services that we provide our clients.
 While we will never compare our work to those in uniform serving our country, 11th Hour Service approaches our offerings with the same pride in our work, unwavering commitment to the missions, and its people, and reverence for the needs of others.